 - If you have an expense that doesn’t fit into a specific section on Schedule J, list it under the “other” category.

-- If you expect any of your expenses to increase or decrease within one year of your bankruptcy, describe the anticipated change on the form.
+- If you expect any of your expenses to increase or decrease within one year of your bankruptcy, describe the anticipated change on Line 24 of the form.

 How to Calculate Your Monthly Net Income